codingMustache/codingMustache/README.md

 ## Joke of the Day

-How come the stadium got hot after the game?
-Because all of the fans left.
+Why did the fireman wear red, white, and blue suspenders?
+To hold his pants up.

 ## Daily Trivia

-What amount of bits commonly equals one byte?
+Which of these was the name of a bug found in April 2014 in the publicly available OpenSSL cryptography library?
- 1. 1
+ 1. Heartbleed
- 2. 8
+ 2. Shellshock
- 3. 2
+ 3. Shellscript
- 4. 64
+ 4. Corrupted Blood

 <details>
   <summary>Answer</summary>
-  8
+  Heartbleed
 </details>